Los Angeles Divorce Lawyer

 Subpoenas are used to compel unwilling individuals into participating in a legal dispute.
 There are three different types of subpoenas used in California family law: court appearance, production of documents (such as bank statements and tax returns), and a mix of both.
 Subpoenas can be used by either the plaintiff or defendant in any family law proceeding and may be served to the other spouse or a third party who may have information or evidence that is relevant to the divorce case.

-Talk to a Highly-Qualified Divorce Attorney
+Talk to a Highly-Qualified Divorce Team

 Fully understanding the consequences of all your decisions concerning your divorce issues is key to moving forward with less stress and other emotional concerns.
 Our firm has an outstanding track record for successfully delivering legal counsel and representation for all types of divorce cases in the greater Los Angeles area.